ni/meta-nilrt/recipes-ni/base-files-runmode/files/README_File_Paths.txt

 Other RT targets follow Microsoft Windows-style conventions.
 In order to facilitate the porting of applications from those targets, this target supports the Windows-style "/C" home directory.
-This path is bound to the UNIX-style directory "/home/lvuser".

 Various LabVIEW Real-Time system files which would be accessible from "C:" (or "/C") on other RT targets are found in different locations